dt-aisera/se-coding-test/README.md

 Note - You don't necessarily have to use Rapid API - it can be any API endpoint.
 Feel free to get creative.

 Example: *Use the Yahoo Finance `GET market/v2/get-movers` API endpoint to retrieve the top stock movers and write them (in easily readable format) to a local .txt document.*

+Additionally, include a README.md with a description of what your script does, instructions on how to use it.
+Also include a recording of yourself giving a brief live demo of the solution in action.